 Foundations of Publishing Review: Ready to Lay Your Bestselling Foundation?

-I can’t guarantee you’ll become a bestselling author if you sign up for Write to Publish.
+I can’t guarantee you’ll become a bestselling author if you sign up for Foundations of Publishing.
 In fact, if anyone promises that in your publishing career, they’re probably either lying or using unscrupulous methods.

 However, I can guarantee that if you sign up and do the work, you will grow as a writer and learn what it takes to improve your writing career.
 I can also tell you that many of our students have had huge success.
-Besides, if Write to Publish helps you sell just 100 books, it will have paid for itself.
+Besides, if Foundations of Publishiing helps you sell just 100 books, it will have paid for itself.

 Most importantly, you’ll have learned what it takes to finally live out your calling as a writer, to write and publish books that connect with your readers.
 And what's better than that?

-Now that you’ve read this Write to Publish review, I hope you’ll give joining Write to Publish serious consideration.
+Now that you've read this Foundations of Publishing review, I hope you’ll give joining Foundations of Publishing serious consideration.
 If you don’t have a relationship with an audience, if you don’t have a Cartel, we would love to step into that role for you and help you develop one of your own.
 Who knows?
 Soon, your book too could become a bestseller before you even publish it.